 Jesus and all his early followers were Jewish.
 If you do not know Judaism, you cannot know Jesus or fully appreciate his teachings.
 Put another way, no Judaism, no Jesus.

 I start with Mark’s Gospel because Mark was almost certainly the earliest of the four Gospels written.
-I will put up a new post on Tuesdays and Fridays.
 I will look forward to your questions and comments.